Skip to Content

 British Shorthair Cat

-These lovely kitties are highly intelligent; however, they are still happy to stay inside and play with toys and people.
+These lovely kitties are highly intelligent; however, they’re happy to lounge around all day, so you’ll need to put in some work to get them exercising.
 Get some wand-like toys and start a game with your British Shorthair cat; it can be great fun.

 British blue cat chewing red ball of threads